elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_05.md

 >
 > This [image](https://www.freepik.com/free-vector/flat-design-van-gogh-painting-illustration_29725492.htm?log-in=email#fromView=search&page=1&position=0&uuid=f919f4f7-cbaa-4bf0-8f63-468f04a72381) can be found in [FreePik](https://www.freepik.com/) and is owned by FreePik.
 >
-> When accessing, you will see there are two option of download; (1) Premium, if you want to use without attribuition, and; (2) Free, where we are required to give attribuition.
+> When accessing, you will see there are two options of download; (1) Premium, if you want to use without attribution, and; (2) Free, where we are required to give attribution.
 >
 > __

-Let's do now the easier way, first find the image and its license, and then you decided weather to use it!
+Let's do now the easier way, first find the image and its license, and then you decided whether to use it!

 > ✍️ ACTIVITY
 >
-> Chose an image from at least one of the websites to use in your material.
-Check its license, and if it fits with the purpose of this material and with how you intend (or not) to sahre it.
+> Choose an image from at least one of the websites to use in your material.
+Check its license, and if it fits with the purpose of this material and with how you intend (or not) to share it.
 >
-> Don't forget to acknowledge the illustrator and preferrentially add a link if other want to use it from the original source.
-If youare aloud to not acknowledge, share the link in the activity so your trainners and colleges can see it.
+> Don't forget to acknowledge the illustrator and preferentially add a link if other want to use it from the original source.
+If youa re aloud to not acknowledge, share the link in the activity so your trainers and colleges can see it.
 >
 > __